 I use the Platypus Gravity Works filter.
 You can fill up the dirty water reservoir at the creek, carry it back to the campsite, then let gravity do the work of filtering your water.
 We have the 2L size, but our friends have the 4L size which is great for groups.
 Buy: MEC | REI | Amazon.

 Further Reading and Maps for the Ozette Loop Trail

-You can find more information about the Ozette Loop on the Olympic National Park website as well as a good overview map of the park with campsites and trails marked.
+You can find more information about the Ozette Loop on the Olympic National Park website.
+It has a good overview map of the park with campsites and trails marked.
 For actual travel on the trail you should purchase the North Olympic Coast topographic map by Custom Correct maps as it has trails, distances, and tidal obstacles marked.
-You can buy it online from Custom Correct or from REI.
-You can also buy it at the WIC when you pick up your permits.
+You can buy it online from REI.
+You can also buy it at the Wilderness Information Center in Port Angeles